-Other than as described above under "-Break Fee" on page 124, the Transaction Agreement provides that each party will bear its own costs and duties in connection with the Transaction Agreement, except that Biota will reimburse Nabi for its costs in connection with one issuer tender offer, comprising a permitted Nabi stockholder cash transaction (which costs will include not only the costs arising out of the issuer tender offer but also the additional operational costs incurred by Nabi due to the extension of the implementation date resulting from Nabi conducting such issuer tender offer) in the amount that is the lesser of (1) \$400,000 and (2) 50% of Nabi's costs.
+Other than as described above under "-Break Fee" on page 128, the Transaction Agreement provides that each party will bear its own costs and duties in connection with the Transaction Agreement, except that Biota will reimburse Nabi for its costs in connection with one issuer tender offer, comprising a permitted Nabi stockholder cash transaction (which costs will include not only the costs arising out of the issuer tender offer but also the additional operational costs incurred by Nabi due to the extension of the implementation date resulting from Nabi conducting such issuer tender offer) in the amount that is the lesser of (1) \$400,000 and (2) 50% of Nabi's costs.
+Promptly after July 30, 2012, Nabi completed its previously announced tender offer and purchased approximately 14.547.996 shares of its common stock.